erickahmed/data-structures/README.md

 # data-structures
- A comprehensive list of useful data structures in different languages
+ A comprehensive list of useful data structures implemented in different languages